Kaurareg: 1869: Sperwer incident and reprisals

 In mid-April 1869 a schooner, the Sperwer, while trading and trawling for trepang off Muralag, was attacked and its captain, James Gascoyne, and his crew of two whites and five Malays were killed.
 The incident occurred at Wednesday Spit between Wednesday Island and Hammond Island, an area where, it was later reported, the Indigenous peoples "had constantly maintained friendly intercourse" with Europeans.

 Three Kaurareg men were captured, found guilty and executed by the native police led by police magistrate in Somerset at that time, Henry Chester.
 His successor, pastoralist Frank Jardine, set out on a punitive expedition seconded by a Captain McAusland of the Melanie and his crew of kanakas (native police).
 According to Jardine's son, the armed kanakas ran amok, and a great slaughter of Kaurareg on Muralag is thought to have taken place, though accounts differ.
 Jardine, led additional attacks against the Kaurareg people on the island during the 1870s.

 Jardine soon afterwards went on leave, and Chester, who took over as the resident government administrator, took further measures against them.
 Misinformed that Gascoyne's wife and child were living with the Kaurareg, he had kidnapped a Kaurareg elder, Passiwapod, as a pawn to ransom in exchange for the Gascoynes.
 The elder was released when the information proved to be false; the Gascoynes were in Melbourne.

-In April 1870 Chester again set forth in HMS Blanche with 25 royal marines and eight Australian native police, five of who were recently released from St Helena's prison where they had served time for rape and armed robbery.
+In April 1870 Chester again set forth in HMS Blanche with 25 royal marines and eight Australian native police, five of whom were recently released from St Helena's prison where they had served time for rape and armed robbery.
 The site of the Muralag massacre was examined, 20 other islanders taken prisoners, one severely wounded, and all but two of their canoes burnt.
 This time the men turned out to be Kulkalaig from Nagir.
 Cape York Gudang aboriginals with Chester identified three Kulkalaig men as the culprits behind the Sperwer incident, and, on learning this, Chester had the three summarily executed.
 It is widely thought that the Kaurareg were indeed uninvolved, though the reprisal visited on them for it was responsible for their decimation.